SM-Shaan/API_Avengers/README.md

 1. Grafana dashboard with all panels displaying metrics
 2. At least one alert in "Firing" state (trigger with `/stress` endpoint)
 3. Include browser URL bar showing `localhost:3001`

+**Tips for taking the screenshot:**
+- Open the Grafana dashboard first (http://localhost:3001)
+- Trigger the stress test: `curl http://localhost:3000/stress` or visit http://localhost:3000/stress in another tab
+- Wait 10-20 seconds for the dashboard to refresh and show the high CPU
+- The "Alert Status" panel will show "High CPU Alert = 1"
+- The CPU gauge will turn red at 85%
+- Take your screenshot within the 60-second stress window

 ## Next Steps